JasonFromSAGE/Lorinthios-RpgItems/Lore Generation Tags.md

 * [LriGeneration-Name] - Will apply prefix / suffix and rarity color to the items display name
 * [LriGeneration-Level] - Adds the level and iLevel(if applicable) lines as configured in display.yml to the lore at this spot
 * [LriGeneration-Rarity] - Adds the rarity tier as configured in display.yml
-* [LriGeneration-Durability] - Adds the durability line (or moves existing durability line) to this location on the lore
+* [LriGeneration-Durability] - Adds the durability line (or moves existing durability line) to this location on the lore.
+(Automatically makes item unbreakable to use custom durability)
 * [LriGeneration-Attributes] - Adds all the attributes from the generated attributes and attributes already added to the item together and places them here
 * [LriGeneration-Unbreakable] - Will make the item unbreakable.
-(Required to work with custom durability)